My visit to Santa Claus Village in Lapland

 Despite all controversies surrounding Santa Claus’ origin, you can meet him on almost any day of the year by visiting the Santa Claus Village in Lapland Finland.

 Visiting this snow-covered Santa Claus Village on Christmas was a dream come true for me.
 From the looks of other visitors that day, I realized that not only children but adults were also thrilled by such a magical ambience here.

-A visit to Santa Claus Village will become 10 times more amazing if you also happen to see Aurora aka Northern Lights here in Lapland.
-In this article, I will tell you about my failed attempts to see Aurora during my trips to Lapland in 2012 and 2014.
-There will also be some tips for maximising your chance of catching Aurora.
+A visit to Santa Claus Village will become 10 times more amazing if you also happen to spot the Northern Lights.
+Read on to laugh at my failed attempts to see the Northern Lights and learn some tips to maximize your chance of catching them next time!

 Where is Lapland?